stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 17 - Explanation-based Learning.md

 _Which of these might be useful for transporting soup from the kitchen to the table_?

 The glass pitcher is most useful in this scenario.

+### Explanation-based Learning I Quiz

+_Given the prior knowledge (provided), can we prove this object is a mug_?

+No since the prior knowledge for a mug does not have causal connections which link to the given mystery object.